DriessenA/maxenalice/index_EN.md

 ## Sleeping arrangements
 For the guest who are joining the party it is possible to spend the night in the hostel!
-We have reserved 50 beds (incl. breakfast) in the Stayokay.
+We have reserved 50 beds (incl. breakfast) in the Stayokay, where you can spend the night for free.
 If you are interested to stay the night please reach out to us on: `bruiloftmalice@gmail.com`.
 We will come back to you if there are still beds available.